A hernia is defined as the protrusion of part or whole of an organ or tissue through the wall of the cavity that normally contains it.

 They are relatively common with a prevalence up to 10%, mostly affecting middle-aged men.
 Whilst typically asymptomatic, they may present as a midline mass that disappear when lying on the back.

-An important differential diagnosis is divarication of the recti, a cosmetic condition caused by the weakening and widening of the linea alba, however no hernia is present
+An important differential diagnosis is divarication of the recti, a cosmetic condition caused by the weakening and widening of the linea alba.
+The key difference is that in divarification the linea alba is stretched and weakened but is intact (i.e. there is no discrete defect, and therefore by definition no hernia).

 A paraumbilical hernia is a herniation occurring through the linea alba around the umbilical region* (not through the umbilicus itself).